Best Work Boots for Electricians

 DuraShocks; CarbonMax composite toe; waterproof; SR outsole.Shock absorption on concrete, wet entries

-Timberland PRO Boondock
+Timberland Boondock

 4.5